PandABlocks/PandABlocks.github.io/doc_changes/_sources/explanations.rst.txt

 Explanations
 =============

-Explanations of how the library works and why it works that way.
+Explanations of how and why the library works.

 .. toctree::
     :maxdepth: 1